 6. No television during the weekdays and very minimal television on the weekend.
 (1 – 2 hours.)
 This means NO television in the background either.
 Really.
 Again, try it and you’ll see for yourself.
 (Let them get bored – they’ll live.
 Maybe they’ll even pick up a book.)

-7. Limited number of after-school activities.
+7. Limit the number of after-school activities during the school year.
 If you want your child to read, that child needs free time – he can’t be overbooked and too busy to read.
 Think about your priorities.
-I would even go so far to say that if you have a struggling reader, skip after school activities until your reader is up to speed with reading.
-Invest everything in literacy.
-It’s the most important skill from which to build.
+I would even go so far as to say that if you have a struggling reader, skip after school activities until your reader is up to speed with reading.
+Unless that is all the love in the world.
+It does depend on the child.

 What Kids Need at Home and School